 DECA prepares "emerging leaders and entrepreneurs in marketing, finance, hospitality and management in high schools and colleges around the globe."
 The DECA experience is about exploring your options, discovering new paths, and experiencing opportunities you didn't know existed.
 With DECA, the possibilities for success are limitless.
-HighSchool Programs offered through DECA include Challenges, Chapter Campaigns, Competitive Events, Conferences, Scholarships, among others.
+High School Programs offered through DECA include Challenges, Chapter Campaigns, Competitive Events, Conferences, and Scholarships, among others.
+Students must be enrolled in a pathway course to participate.